computski/ESP_DCC_Controller/README.md

 # ESP_DCC_Controller

-DCC controller based on nodeMCU ESP12-E module for model railroad control.
+DCC controller for model railroad control based on the nodeMCU ESP12-E module.
 This is an ESP8266 device (ESP12), not an ESP32.

 Note: see https://www.instructables.com/member/Computski/instructables/ for a detailed description of the project and build instructions.